 \item $t > 20$ ms: reduction of $98 \%$ for $\Phi_e^{NO}$, $70 \%$ for $\Phi_e^{IO}$, $30 \%$ for $\Phi_{\bar{e}}^{NO}$ and $98 \%$ for $\Phi_{\bar{e}}^{IO}$.

-\end{itemize} \end{enumerate} These numbers indicate that twisting magnetic fields could have an effect on the time variation of the neutronization burst signal.
-In particular, Case 1 optimizes the impact of the new resonance for Inverted Ordering (IO), resulting in up to an 81$\%$ reduction in the $\nu_e$ neutronization peak, which occurs before 20 ms and is expected to be significant in the standard case for IO, see the difference between the green and red lines in the panel for DUNE, IO in Fig.~\ref{events-plots}.
-However, Case 2 has the highest potential for demonstrating the effects of twisting magnetic fields since it can cause a strong suppression (greater than 70$\%$) of neutrino fluxes in almost every detection channel and time window.
+\end{itemize} \end{enumerate} These numbers indicate that twisting magnetic fields can impact the time-variation of the neutronization-burst signal.
+In particular, Case-1 optimizes the impact of the new resonance for Inverted Ordering (IO), resulting in up to an 81$\%$ reduction in the $\nu_e$ neutronization-peak, which occurs before 20 ms and is significant in the standard case for IO, see the difference between the green and red lines in the panel for DUNE, IO in Fig.~\ref{events-plots}.
+However, Case-2 has the highest potential for demonstrating the effects of twisting magnetic fields since it can cause a strong suppression (greater than 70$\%$) of neutrino-fluxes in almost every detection channel and time-window.